qlik-oss/sense-installer/README.md

 ## About

-The Qlik Sense installer CLI (qliksense) provides an imperitive interface to many of the configurations that need to be applied against the declaritive structure described in [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s).
-This cli faciliates to do
+The Qlik Sense installer CLI (qliksense) provides an imperative interface to many of the configurations that need to be applied against the declarative structure described in [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s).
+This cli facilitates:

 - installation of QSEoK
 - installation of qliksense operator to manage QSEoK
 - air gapped installation of QSEoK

-This is a technology preview that uses qlik modified [kustomize](https://github.com/qlik-oss/kustomize) to kubernetes manifests of the versions of the [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s) repository.
+This is a technology preview that uses Qlik modified [kustomize](https://github.com/qlik-oss/kustomize) to kubernetes manifests of the versions of the [qliksense-k8s](https://github.com/qlik-oss/qliksense-k8s) repository.

-For each version of a qliksense sense edge build there should be a corresponding release in [qliksense-k8s] repository under [releases](https://github.com/qlik-oss/qliksense-k8s/releases)
+For each version of a qliksense edge build there should be a corresponding release in [qliksense-k8s] repository under [releases](https://github.com/qlik-oss/qliksense-k8s/releases)

 ### Future Direction

 - More operations:
-  - Expanded preflight checks
+  - Expand preflight checks
   - backup/restore operations
   - fully support airgap installation of QSEoK
-  - restore unwanted deletion of kubernetes resoureces
+  - restore unwanted deletion of kubernetes resources

 ## Getting Started